studoverse/Kotlift/README.md

 All framework interfacing code from Android or iOS/Cocoa is not supported.
 Many functions from the Kotlin stdlib are the same in Swift, therefore less logic has to be rewritten.

-Kotlift is already used in production by [Moshbit App Design & Development](http://moshbit.com) and will be updated to new Kotlin and Swift versions.

 Supported versions: Kotlin 1.0.1, Swift 2.2

 ### Supported features ###